Super Troopers: Soundtrack

-Awards
+Accolades

 In 2001, Super Troopers won the Audience Award at the South by Southwest Film Competition.
 The film tied with Lady Porn (2001) and Wave Twisters (2001).

-Sequel
+Sequels

-A sequel was funded partly through crowdfunding site Indiegogo, and was released in April 2018 with most of the main cast returning.
+A sequel was funded partly through crowdfunding site Indiegogo, and was released in April 2018 with most of the main cast returning and released by Fox Searchlight Pictures on April 20, 2018, more than 17 years after the original film premiered.

+Director Jay Chandrasekhar stated that a second sequel was possible, and on July 21, 2018, Chandrasekhar announced the title, Super Troopers 3: Winter Soldiers, and that they began writing the script.
+The script was still in the drafting phase in 2002, and production officially started in August 2025.